hollowdll/hakjdb/docs/kvdb-cli.md

 - `default_db`: Default database to use.
 Commands use this database by default.
 - `host`: Server's address to connect to.
 Can be hostname or IP address.
 - `port`: Server's TCP/IP port.
 Ranges from 1 to 65535.
+- `tls_cert_path`: The path to the TLS certificate file.
+The certificate has to be the server's certificate.
+- `tls_enabled`: Use TLS when connecting to a kvdb server.
+Needed if TLS is enabled on the server.
+Can be true or false.

 # Environment variables